 Job gains show continued shift from goods to services

 Services-providing employment has had very solid gains in recent months and that continued in August, with a 270,000 job increase.
 Now the economy has recovered all the service sector jobs it lost in the COVID recession.
 Meanwhile, goods-producing employment is slowing, down to 45,000 last month.
 In other words, the continued shift from goods to services consumption may be reflected in these job trends.

 What does this mean for recruiters?

-We’re not in a recession, at least according to the labour market.
+We’re not in a recession, at least according to the labor market.
 That may conflict with other economic indicators (like GDP), but all eyes are on inflation and last month’s CPI report showed that peak price increases may be behind us.
-As the labour market remains tight, recruiters face challenges finding workers who are in strong demand.
+As the labor market remains tight, recruiters face challenges finding workers who are in strong demand.
 Moderating wage growth is a favorable sign that the Fed’s goal of lowering inflation without triggering a recession is still possible, if narrowly so.
 A “soft landing” is still within reach.

-Bottom line: this jobs report has everything the Fed wants to see – moderating wage growth, steady job gains, and a rebound in the labour force.
+Bottom line: this jobs report has everything the Fed wants to see – moderating wage growth, steady job gains, and a rebound in the labor force.
 Slowing the path of rate hikes is now on the table.
 After Fed Chair Jay Powell’s speech at Jackson Hole, no doubt the Fed will continue to hike interest rates until inflation comes down.
 However, the pace of rate hikes – in particular, a 75 basis point hike later this month – might be in question.